k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 ## Best Practices

-* **Cache utilization** - At LLMConst actor, locate the dynamic information of the system prompt, at the end.
+* **Cache utilization** — in the LLMConst actor, locate the dynamic system prompt information at the end.
 This will enable the usage of cache mechanism at the LLM providers, for saving input tokens.
-This mechanism reuses latest system prompts, where any dyanmic information breaks it
+This mechanism reuses the latest system prompts, where any dyanmic information breaks it.